cocoagraft/cocoagraft/README.md

 - i have a major crowd/group discomfort ..
 - i get nervous really easily so i'm too scared to walk up to people first ..
 - sometimes i'm nonverbal when i'm anxious .
+- in some cases, i might stop talking when more than 2 people interact with me, it overwhelms me (sorry 3:)
 - i'm really sensitive sometimes, so please interact w/ caution!
 <!--
 **cocoagraft/cocoagraft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.